agrawalprash/traceable-mixnets/README.md

-# README
+# Benchmarks for Traceable Mixnets

-This repository includes the following items:
+This repository includes benchmarks for the PETS 2024 paper titled "Traceable mixnets" by Prashant Agrawal, Abhinav Nakarmi, Mahabir Prasad Jhanwar, Subodh Sharma and Subhashis Banerjee.
+Specifically, it contains the following items:

-- Source code for our implementation of the distributed zero-knowledge proofs (ZKPs) of set membership and reverse set membership (DB-SM and DB-RSM) shown respectively in Figures 8 and 9 of our traceable mixnets paper.
-These ZKPs form the core building blocks of our traceable mixnet construction shown in Figure 6.
+- Source code for our implementation of the distributed zero-knowledge proofs (ZKPs) of set membership and reverse set membership (DB-SM and DB-RSM) shown respectively in Figures 8 and 9 of our paper.
+These ZKPs form the core building blocks of our traceable mixnet construction shown in Figure 7.
 - Source code for a zkSNARK implementation for set membership and reverse set membership in the single prover setting using Merkle accumulators.
-This is included to indirectly estimate the time required in producing distributed set membership and reverse set membership proofs via collaborative zkSNARKs [1] (Section 6.2 - para 2-3).
+This is included to indirectly estimate the time required in producing distributed set membership and reverse set membership proofs via collaborative zkSNARKs [1].
 In a collaborative zkSNARK, a set of provers each holding a share of the NP witness jointly prove knowledge of the witness.
 As per [1], a collaborative zkSNARK incurs a per-prover time that is roughly double the time taken by the corresponding single-prover zkSNARK.
 This thumbrule allows us to estimate the performance in a collaborative zkSNARK by implementing only a single-prover zkSNARK.
-- Source code for the [official implementation](https://github.com/kobigurk/cpsnarks-set/tree/f8c7db66b7519b91dcda16caee6cb84949e8911b) of Benarroch et al.'s cpSNARK-Set [2] for set membership, with some minor changes (Section 6.2 - para 4).
+- Source code for the [official implementation](https://github.com/kobigurk/cpsnarks-set/tree/f8c7db66b7519b91dcda16caee6cb84949e8911b) of Benarroch et al.'s cpSNARK-Set [2] for set membership, with some minor changes.
 The cpSNARK-Set approach avoids the expensive hash computations inherent in a zkSNARK+Merkle accumulator based proof, but it works only for set membership and not reverse set membership.
 It also works only in the single-prover setting.

-### Security/Privacy Issues and Ethical Concerns

-For simplicity, our instructions below are written such that Docker needs to be run as a superuser.
-To mitigate potential vulnerabilities in the Docker daemon and the container runtime, Docker should be run in the rootless mode by following the instructions [here](https://docs.docker.com/engine/security/rootless/).

 ## Basic Requirements